toureek/dwell/README.md

 - 1.4 Parse the target DOM.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; DOM is Document-Object-Model and I chose [Jsoup](https://jsoup.org/) as the DOM-Parsing-Utils in project.

+### 2. Save
+&nbsp;&nbsp;&nbsp;&nbsp;We can get the result as text-content when the fetched DOM of data-source be parsed, and we need to mapping the result into the database which can provid data persistence and query services.
+It means that we can only focus on the operations of programming-language-layer and we don't need to take care of the data persistence by ourselves.

+- 2.1 Setup database environment

 #### Tips: